RemkoD/NavCumulativeUpdateDeployment/README.md

 # Automated Dynamics NAV Cumulative Update Deployment
-This projects contains the PowerShell module 'NavCumulativeUpdateDeployment' and documentation with example scripts to automate NAV Cumulative Update (CU) platform deployment on server and client machines.
+This project contains the PowerShell module 'NavCumulativeUpdateDeployment' and documentation with example scripts to automate NAV Cumulative Update (CU) platform deployment on server and client machines.

 ### The PowerShell module 'NavCumulativeUpdateDeployment'
-The module itself is just bunch of handy functions packed together in one module to automate the CU deployment.
+The module itself consists of a selection of useful functions joined together in one module to automate the CU deployment.
 The true power of the module is visible in the example scripts.

 ### Example scripts: Deploy cumulative update
 There are two example scripts.
-One to deploy the CU.
-Basically what it does: It scans the host system on installed NAV components, takes the CU patch and makes sure the patch is installed proper on all found NAV components.
+The first one is used to deploy the CU.
+This script basically scans the host system for installed NAV components, takes the CU patch and makes sure the patch is installed properly on all NAV components found.
 After the installation you can start the second example script to convert the NAV database with just a few clicks.

 **Main features of script 'Step 1':**
-* Scans host on installed NAV components (Windows Registry scan).
+* Scans host for installed NAV components (Windows Registry scan).
 * Stops known blocking services/processes (NST's, clients, MS Office, Application Pools, etc).
-* Validates if all targeted files to update are writeable (stops when some files are still locked)
+* Verifies if the files to be updated are writable (stops if certain files are still locked)
-* Creates a backup from the folders before updating.
+* Creates a backup of the folders before updating.
-* Update the files in the NAV component folders with the new CU files.
+* Updates the files in the NAV component folders with the new CU files.
 * Updates the default NST CustomSettings.config with the new available keys.
 * Updates Windows Registry with the new NAV build number.

 **Main features of script 'Step 2':**
- * Scans the local system on unique configured NAV databases from the NAV Service Tier configuration
+ * Scans the local system for uniquely configured NAV databases from the NAV Service Tier configuration
  * Creates example Cmdlets with prefilled variables to convert the found NAV databases.
  * Saves the examples to a file and opens it in a new PowerShell ISE tab.